tobimori/kirby-blurhash/README.md

 ### Client-side decoding

+#### **`$file->blurhash()`**

+> Encodes the image with BlurHash and returns BlurHash as a string

 The default implementation of BlurHash expects the string to be decoded on the client-side, using a library like [Wolt's blurhash](https://github.com/woltapp/blurhash/tree/master/TypeScript) or [fast-blurhash](https://github.com/mad-gooze/fast-blurhash).

-This provides the most benefits, most notably including better color representation and smaller payload size, but requires the initial execution of such a library on the client-side, and thus is better used with a headless site, a site that features many, high quality images or heavily makes use of client-side infinite scrolling/loading.
+This provides the most benefits, most notably including better color representation and smaller payload size, but requires the initial execution of such a library on the client-side, and thus is better used with a headless site or heavily makes use of client-side infinite scrolling/loading.

-#### **`$file->blurhash()` encodes the image with BlurHash and returns it as a string**

 An example implementation generating a placeholder image using the BlurHash string could look like this: